Competitive Orders in Altermagnetic Chiral Magnons

 As a result, the overall effective Hamiltonian can be obtained by adding ${\cal\hat H}_{2,\mbox{ HF}}$ to ${\cal\hat H}_{1}$, which only includes quadratic terms while effectively capturing the magnon-magnon interactions.

 Based on the HF approximation, we calculate the renormalized magnon bands at finite temperatures.
 When only considering 2NN ISE, as shown in Fig.\,\ref{fig2}(a) and (b), increasing the temperature mainly modifies the shape of the magnon bands, while the altermagnetic splitting becomes slightly weaker, as 2NN ISE affects the energy of X/Y magnons directly and does not rely on other magnons.
-In contrast, when only including 2NN ASE, as shown in Fig.\,\ref{fig2}(c) and (d), the increase in temperature has a pronounced effect on the altermagnetic splitting.
-This is because that, as inferred from Eq.(\,\ref{H2*a}), ASE affects the bands by coupling the X/Y magnons with the $\Gamma$ magnons and therefore strongly depends on the magnon population at the $\Gamma$ point.
+Interestingly, as shown in Figs.\,\ref{fig2}(c) and (d), the inclusion of 2NN ASE can also induce altermagnetic splitting at finite temperatures, which is significantly enhanced as the temperature increases.
+According to Eq.(\,\ref{H2*a}), ASE affects the bands by coupling the X/Y magnons with the $\Gamma$ magnons, and thus strongly depends on the magnon population at the $\Gamma$ point.
 For ${\cal J}_{2z}$\,$>$\,$0$, in the $\alpha$ band, ASE couples the X and $\Gamma$ magnons attractively and the Y and $\Gamma$ magnons repulsively, while in the $\beta$ band, the coupling is reversed.
-Since the sign of the altermagnetic splitting induced by 2NN ASE is opposite to that caused by 2NN ISE, the altermagnetic splitting $\Delta_{\cal E}$ almost disappears at high temperature [see Fig.\,\ref{fig2}(f)] when ISE and ASE share same sign.
-Interestingly, when ${\cal J}_{2z}$ and ${\Delta}_{\cal J}$ have opposite signs, ASE instead enhances the altermagnetic splitting as the temperature increases.
+As a result, the sign of the altermagnetic splitting induced by 2NN ASE is opposite to that caused by 2NN ISE, and the altermagnetic splitting $\Delta_{\cal E}$ disappears or invert as the temperature rises [see Fig.\,\ref{fig2}(f) and Fig.\,S6\,\cite{Supplemental_Materials}].
+In contrast, as illustrated in Fig.\,S5\,\cite{Supplemental_Materials}, when ${\cal J}_{2z}$ and ${\Delta}_{\cal J}$ possess opposite signs, ASE enhances the altermagnetic splitting with increasing temperature.

 The temperature dependence of the order parameter $\phi$ and altermagnetic splitting $\Delta_{\cal E}$ are shown in Fig.\,\ref{fig3}.
 For a given temperature, $\phi$ exhibits a positive linear dependence on ISE.
-The linear coefficient $\Delta_{\cal E}/{\Delta}_{\cal J}$ varies with $T$ but changes slowly, indicating that ISE plays an important role across the entire temperature range.
-In contrast, as shown in Figs.\,\ref{fig3}(c) and (d), order parameter $\phi$ also exhibits a linear dependence on ASE, with the linear coefficient $\Delta_{\cal E}/{\cal J}_{2z}$ varying almost linearly and positively with $T$.
-Therefore, the contribution of ASE becomes more significant at high temperatures.
+The linear coefficient $\Delta_{\cal E}/{\Delta}_{\cal J}$ varies with $T$ but changes slowly.
+In contrast, as shown in Figs.\,\ref{fig3}(c) and (d), order parameter $\phi$ also exhibits a linear dependence on ASE, with the linear coefficient $\Delta_{\cal E}/{\cal J}_{2z}$ varying almost linearly and rapidly with $T$.
+Therefore, compared with the ISE, the contribution of ASE becomes more significant at high temperature regime.